 Registering with AKC is good for owners and good for dogs.
 As a not-for-profit registry, AKC’s commitment is to canine health, breeder rights, and promoting responsible dog ownership.
 AKC funds a wide array of activities and initiatives dedicated to our achieving our mission, including:

-- AKC Canine Health Foundation research to treat and cure dog-related diseases
+- AKC Canine Health Foundation research to treat and cure canine diseases

-- Canine legislation initiatives that help protect breeder rights
+- Canine legislation initiatives that help protect breeder and dog owner rights

 - K-9 search and rescue programs